TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Software description

 The \StEnvironment{} in which the \StRobot{} works is \StScenario{}'s property.
 The static obstacles emulating walls for the test session are generated using the recursive division method configured with the provided parameters (\Fig{fig:smit_system_env_params}).
 First, all rooms, walls, and doors are generated considering the provided constraints.
 After that, the number of pieces of furniture is added to the map so as not to stand in front of any door.
 The number of furniture pieces is limited but not constant, as some rooms may be too small to place that much furniture, or the furniture just won't generate properly in a finite number of tries.
 A set number of manipulation-intended items is placed on each piece of furniture.
 Ultimately, we generate starting and destination poses for human actors and define their behaviour.

-The probability map is calculated based on the pedestrian spawning probabilities set during the environment configuration~(\Fig{fig:smit_system_env_params}\textit{/Pedestrians}).
+The probability map is calculated based on the pedestrian spawning probabilities set during the environment configuration~(\Fig{fig:smit_env_configuration}b\textit{/Pedestrians}).
 Different probabilities can be set for the rooms, doors, and map entrance.
 The example environment map is presented in \Fig{fig:sample_random_map_with_objects}.
 All of this satisfy [UC2.3], specifically [UC2.3.1] and [UC2.3.2].